 Howell wanted to have the body cut in little pieces and burned.
 He ran about it shouting furious appeals in his screaming voice, and gradually there began to be manifest uneasy movements in the crowd.
-Most of the people were as yet unprepared for any Apache-like larbarities, and probably many would have taken no part in them at any stage; but there is a rough element in every crowd and a disinclination on the part of peaceable people to interfere with them, and the crowd was increasing from other towns, minute by minute, as the intessant procession of automobiles continued to discharge their fright.
+Most of the people were as yet unprepared for any Apache-like barbarities, and probably many would have taken no part in them at any stage; but there is a rough element in every crowd and a disinclination on the part of peaceable people to interfere with them, and the crowd was increasing from other towns, minute by minute, as the incessant procession of automobiles continued to discharge their freight.

 The screaming man began to have more and more effect on the crowd.
 Seeing this, he redoubled his appeals.
 He drew his revolver and emptied it at the corpse, declaring that he would shoot it to pieces.
 His aim was bad, and he did not hit it.
-Some of the peaceably inclined got in front of him and prevented him from getting to the tree, which he was trying desperately to reach.
+Some of the peaceably inclined got in front of him and prevented him from getting to the tree, which he was trying desperately to reach him from getting to the tree, which he was trying desperately to reach.